appunite/beam_inspect/README.md

 # BeamInspect

-See how your elixir module looks like in erlang/core erlang.
+Inspect how your elixir module looks like in erlang / core erlang.

 ## Installation